-All of the Open Programs reflect the essence of the Open Connections philosophy: a belief in natural learning, curiosity and the primacy of self-motivation, collaboration and the creative process.
+All of the Open Programs reflect the essence of the Open Connections philosophy: a belief in Natural Learning, curiosity and the primacy of self-motivation, collaboration and the creative process.
 Within certain wide parameters, including respect for the rights of others, young people decide how, and with whom, they spend their day in an Open Program.
-One of our main goals is to keep alive the flame of curiosity that is present in this youngest age group.
+One of our main goals is to keep aliv e the flame of curiosity that is present in this age group.

 Although no two days look exactly alike in the Open Program, there are certain threads that, when woven together, comprise what most closely resembles a “typical day.”
 A key component of this program is the belief that young people are naturally curious about the world around them, and that this natural curiosity will flourish in a self-directed atmosphere.
 Therefore, young people may choose to work with real tools in the workshop; design a marble rollway; sew a pillow; explore fractions with math manipulatives; write a story or poem; take apart an old telephone (or invent a new one); experiment with batteries, bulbs and motors; or explore the world in a hundred other ways, all with an eye towards helping them be confident decision-makers and initiators.

 The Open Program also places emphasis on a specific theme each program year.
-The focus for the 2017-2018 program year will be cultures around the world.
+The focus for the 2018-2019 program year will be history.

 There is also emphasis on building collaborative social skills — learning how to create win-win relationships.
 Facilitators and young people actively participate in developing ways to include others, offer friendly language, find constructive and mutually satisfying solutions to disagreements and engage in other positive social behaviors.